ccoutant/dwarf-stage/md/members.md

-Title: DWARF Standards Committee Members
+Title: DWARF Committee Members

-# DWARF Standards Committee Members
+# DWARF Committee Members

-The DWARF Standards Committee consists of individuals working to develop and improve the DWARF Debugging Standard.
+The DWARF Committee consists of individuals working to develop and improve the DWARF Debugging Standard.
 Committee members have contributed significant amounts of their time and energy to this effort.
 They (and their companies) have our thanks.